Transit Time Meaning and Why It Matters

 The benefits of fast transit times

 Ecommerce platforms everywhere are competing with customer expectations of fast transit times.
 When those expectations are met — or even surpassed — businesses will be more likely to retain their happy customers.
 But that's not all.
-When customers expect fast transit times and are kept in the loop, the number of customer service calls will reduce, leaving more time for those employees to focus on pressing tasks.
+When customers expect fast transit times and are kept in the loop with real-time tracking, the number of customer service calls will reduce, leaving more time for those employees to focus on pressing tasks.

 Transit times matter to a business's success.
 It's as simple as that — but implementing these practices doesn't happen overnight.
 At EasyPost, we reduce the technical complexities of logistics to help our users ship faster, smarter, and more reliably.
 Think you're ready to step up your logistics?
 Schedule some time to talk with our shipping experts.